|

 rear their ugly head again.
 We've seen to not trust the power companies

 or the politicians that seem to be in their back pockets.
-I realize
+I realize it’s

-measures we can take once the lights go out.
+we can take once the lights go out.

-The one emergency power source we are most familiar with is the
+The one emergency power source we are most familiar with is the gas-powered

-gas-powered generator.
+generator.
 It’s stinky, it’s noisy and it sometimes doesn’t

 run just when you need it most, but it does have its place.
 It requires

-hardly any maintenance (oil changes and fresh gas), is fairly
+hardly any maintenance (oil changes and fresh gas), is fairly inexpensive

-some situations, do not have water pressure if there is no electricity
+do not have water pressure if there is no electricity to run the pump.

-to run the pump.
-Generators do not make a lot of sense though for the
+Generators do not make a lot of sense though for the person only trying

-supply the inverter.
-Household electricity is used to feed the battery
+Household electricity is used to feed the battery charger in the inverter,

-charger in the inverter, topping off the batteries, which then run the
+topping off the batteries, which then run the inverter when the power

-inverter when the power fails.
-This is basically an upscale version of
+fails.
+This is basically an upscale version of a UPS, or uninterruptable

-a UPS, or uninterruptable power supply, like computers use.
-One
+power supply, like computers use.
+One downside is the constant power

-downside is the constant power draw needed to keep the batteries topped
+draw needed to keep the batteries topped up, but that can easily be remedied

-step up from that would be to add a few more solar panels and then run
+by adding a single solar panel.
+A step up from that would be to add a

-select loads from the solar on a daily basis.
+few more solar panels and then run select loads from the solar on a daily

 If the power failed, the homeowner would either throw a large transfer